Tutorials¶

 ...

-- i.e., two samples -
+- i.e., a single individual -

 using the species’ defaults as seen in the species help (stdpopsim HomSap --help